hexon/vectorcmp/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/Jille/vectorcmp.svg)](https://pkg.go.dev/github.com/Jille/vectorcmp)

 This library provides functions to do comparions on many rows using AVX2's VPCMP instruction.
-Fallback code is transparantly used if AVX2 is not available.
+Fallback code is transparently used if AVX2 is not available.

 ## VectorEquals